 Your eligibility is based on the eligible credit you earn while you are actively employed.
-If you are at least 60 when you retire, you must have at least 10 years of eligible credit to participate in post-retirement welfare benefit plans.
+If you are at least 60 when you retire (for those hired after March 31, 2010), you must have at least 10 years of eligible credit to participate in post-retirement welfare benefit plans.